 If you’re wondering how to heal after being cheated on, you’ve come to the right place.
 Being cheated on has happened to many of us, but not everyone knows how to heal after being cheated on.
 Whether it was inappropriate online flirting or real-life cheating, cheating is cheating, and it always hurts.
 It always feels devastating.
 If you were cheated on by someone who you thought loved you too much to risk what you had for a cheap thrill, what happened when the truth came to light?
 Most people sink into the darkness, but that’s why knowing how to heal is so important.

 You see, being cheated on can descend a person into a very dark place.
 Giving up your other options wasn’t easy for you, either, but your partner was worth it to you.
-Realizing that for them, you weren’t worth the sacrifice, feels like, as Eminem would say, a steel knife in your heart.
+Realizing that for them, you weren’t worth the sacrifice, feels like, as Eminem would say, a steel knife in your windpipe.
 The pain and heartache can feel unbearable and oftentimes excruciating.
 Many of you trying to figure out how to heal after being cheated on are currently in that dark place, wondering how you let this person dim your light in the first place – let alone extinguish it.
 Perhaps there were red flags that you chose to ignore, or online behavior that you knew shouldn’t be tolerated.
 Now, you’ve become aware of the details of a betrayal, and you’re trying to figure out how to heal after being cheated on.

 You know that asking for monogamy was never asking for too much.
 You’re aware of the fact that it’s easy to be faithful when you love someone, and when two people love each other, they typically both want the other to be loyal to them, and only them.
 It’s therefore heartbreaking when you’re the only person who was loyal in the relationship.